-Spot Treatment of Weeds

-Problematic perennial weeds that cannot be managed effectively with other methods may require spot treatment with herbicide for sufficient control.
+Spot Management of Weeds - Problematic perennial weeds that cannot be managed effectively with other methods may require digging, pulling, smothering or spot treatment with herbicide for sufficient control.
 Examples include reed canary grass, smooth brome, quack grass, purple loosestrife, Canada thistle, Kentucky bluegrass, crown vetch, and birds-foot trefoil.
-In some cases, herbicide treatment is not conducted during the first or second year of establishment to avoid impact to seedlings, but it may be important to control some weeds before they have a chance to spread.
-A common practice for Canada thistle control involves clipping seedheads while they are in the bud stage (usually early June) and conducting herbicide application with a broad-leaf specific herbicide in the fall (mid to late October).
-This timing limits the application of herbicide while pollinators are active.
+These methods often are not conducted during the first year of establishment due to potential impact to native plant seedlings, but it may be important to control some weeds before they have a chance to spread.
 If herbicides will be used it is important that monitoring indicates that they are needed, and treatments are made with the goal of removing only the target plant or plants.
 Herbicides should be selected and applied in a manner that minimizes risks to human health, beneficial and nontarget organisms, and the environment.
 For example, they should only be used when pollinators and other insects are not active (A common approach is to mow or grazing invasive weeds in the summer followed by herbicide application in the fall).
 Minimize herbicide first year/spot spray year 2.
 Unless significant problem weeds show up.